Cover photo by tanvi sharma on Unsplash

 Their plan is to have the system ready over the next five years to produce other complex products, hoping this technology could help develop a full-blown solar-powered recycling plant.

-Bacteria to decompose plastics
+Bacteria to Decompose Plastics

-Dr Victoria Bremmer, senior research fellow at the University of Portsmouth, said that there were bacteria with enzymes designed to break polymers down.
+Another way to degrade plastics is through bacteria.
+Dr Victoria Bremmer, senior research fellow at the University of Portsmouth, said that there are bacteria with enzymes designed to break polymers down.

 “We can tweak these enzymes by changing the structure of them very slightly –to make them go faster, make them more firm or stable.”